St. Patrick High School (Portland, Michigan): History

-1906: The First School Building
+1906: First school building

 The first school in 1906 was a two-story tall cement block, 59½ ft x 42½ ft, with a cement block basement and a Southern Pine interior.
 At the time, commentators observed the physical state of St. Patrick's:“The rooms are 12½ and 13 feet in height, airy, pleasant and commodious, both upstairs and down and the school altogether has pleasant surroundings.
 There are plenty of radiators in each room and the heater and boiler is of such capacity that there is no doubt that the building will be properly warmed," Portland Review and Observer.
 This building was sufficient for the first forty years of the school.

-1950s: New School Erected
+1950s: New school erected

 In 1945, new pastor Father Louis Flohe found St. Patrick's an overcrowded school.
 He purchased the rest of the property on the block and replaced the original school with a building that could accommodate more grades.
 Now students could remain through secondary graduation.
 The new building, which had the largest and best gymnasium in the entire area, opened in 1951.
 By the end of the 1950s, the classrooms once again were filled to capacity, and there was a waiting list of students who wanted to attend St. Pat’s.
 Father Flohe initiated another building campaign, to which the people of the parish again responded.
 The new addition opened in 1961, adding eight classrooms and a lower level cafeteria.

-2002: Final Building Phase
+2002: Final building phase

 As the 20th century drew to a close, the parish recognized that the school once again needed to be enlarged.
 Father Charlie Hall oversaw another pledge drive, and within twelve weeks the money was raised.
 On St. Patrick’s Day, 2002, the groundbreaking ceremony took place.
 In November 2002, an 18000 sqft addition, including two state-of-the-art computer labs, an art room, a music room, two new classrooms and a library/media center was completed.

-The Early Days
+Early years

-The Students
+Students

 The first St. Patrick School enrolled 60 students.
 The three teachers (and one housekeeper) were nuns who came to St. Patrick’s from Nazareth convent near Kalamazoo.
 It would be more than forty years before lay teachers arrived in the classrooms.
 There were no extracurricular activities at St. Patrick’s.
 The students were there to learn, and their days were filled with academics, catechism and the Palmer Method of Penmanship.
 The only exception was music class and a few occasions when Sr. Lucille took the students outdoors, lined them up in rows and had them perform some exercises.